July 8, 2026

 Centralized visibility into travel spend

 Scattered bookings across different sites make it nearly impossible to know your true travel costs.
-A TMC consolidates everything—flights, hotels, ground transportation, meals—so you see total spend in one place.
+A TMC consolidates all your travel spend into one view: flights, hotels, ground transportation, and meals.
 That visibility is the foundation for better budgeting, smarter negotiations, and faster month-end close.

 Time savings through automation